Spectral density

 When the energy of the signal is concentrated around a finite time interval, especially if its total energy is finite, one may compute the energy spectral density.
-More commonly used is the power spectral density (or simply power spectrum), which applies to signals existing over all time, or over a time period large enough (especially in relation to the duration of a measurement) that it could as well have been over an infinite time interval.
-The power spectral density (PSD) then refers to the spectral energy distribution that would be found per unit time, since the total energy of such a signal over all time would generally be infinite.
+More commonly used is the power spectral density (PSD, or simply power spectrum), which applies to signals existing over all time, or over a time period large enough (especially in relation to the duration of a measurement) that it could as well have been over an infinite time interval.
+The PSD then refers to the spectral power distribution that would be found, since the total energy of such a signal over all time would generally be infinite.
 Summation or integration of the spectral components yields the total power (for a physical process) or variance (in a statistical process), identical to what would be obtained by integrating $x^2(t)$ over the time domain, as dictated by Parseval's theorem.